- Value only that which can be counted.

 - Take away their access to surrogate grandparents in the neighborhood, or to other positive adults.

 - Plan every minute of their lives.
 Eliminate alone time.

-- Politically sanitize education, so that nothing really interesting – like religion or race – is ever discussed.
+- Politically sanitize education, so that nothing controversial and therefore really interesting – like religion or race – is ever discussed.